Research

 Image credit: CHIME

-Additionally, I am a member of the CHIME/FRB Outriggers, three CHIME-like instruments that will serve as a very long baseline interferometry network through North America in order to localize FRBs to less than 50 mas.
+Additionally, I am a member of the CHIME/FRB Outriggers team, three CHIME-like instruments that will serve as a very long baseline interferometry network through North America in order to localize FRBs to less than 50 mas.
 This will allow for not only the host localization of 100s of FRBs, but also information on where within these galaxies they live.
 I am a key contributor to the calibration of the CHIME/FRB Outriggers as I am using the Very Long Baseline Array (VLBA) to obtain ~mas level positions for ~100 pulsars that will serve as the Outrigger's calibrators.

 Science Communication